 - Some goods related to the safe operation of civilian aircraft may be licensed for export to Iran, and as recently as September 2006, the George W. Bush Administration, in the interests of safe operations of civilian aircraft, permitted a sale by General Electric of Airbus engine spare parts to be installed on several Iran Air passenger aircraft (by European airline contractors). - U.S. firms may not negotiate with Iran or to trade Iranian oil overseas, but U.S. companies may apply for licenses to conduct "swaps" of Caspian Sea oil with Iran.
-A Mobil Corporation application to do so was denied in April 1999. - According to the regulations that implement the trade ban (Iranian Transactions Regulations, Part 560 of the Code of Federal Regulations) the ban does not apply to personal communications, or to humanitarian donations.
-U.S. non-government organizations (NGOs) require a specific license to operate in Iran.
-Some NGOs say the licensing requirements are too onerous to make work in Iran practical. - Since April 1999, commercial sales of food and medical products to Iran have been allowed, on a case-by-case basis and subject to OFAC licensing.
+A Mobil Corporation application to do so was denied in April 1999. - According to the Iranian Transactions Regulations (ITR's), the ban does not apply to personal communications (phone calls, e-mails), or to humanitarian donations.
+U.S. non-government organizations (NGOs) require a specific license to operate in Iran, and some NGOs say the licensing requirements are too onerous to make work in Iran practical. - Since April 1999, commercial sales of food and medical products to Iran have been allowed, on a case-by-case basis and subject to OFAC licensing.
 According to OFAC in April 2007, licenses for exports of medicines to treat HIV and leukemia are routinely expedited for sale to Iran, and license applications are viewed favorably for business school exchanges, earthquake safety seminars, plant and animal conservation, and medical training in Iran.
-Private letters of credit can be used to finance approved transactions, but no U.S. government
+Private letters of

-22 The Executive Order was issued under the authority of: The International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
+17 The Executive Order was issued under the authority of: The International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
 1701 et seq.; the National Emergencies Act (50 U.S.C.
 1601 et seq.; Section 505 of the International Security and Development Cooperation Act of 1985 (22 U.S.C.
 2349aa-9) and Section 301 of Title 3, United States Code.
 An August 1997 amendment to the trade ban (Executive Order 13059) prevented U.S. companies from knowingly exporting goods to a third country for incorporation into products destined for Iran.

-- credit guarantees are available, and U.S. exporters are not permitted to deal directly with Iranian banks.
+credit can be used to finance approved transactions, but no U.S. government credit guarantees are available, and U.S. exporters are not permitted to deal directly with Iranian banks.
 The FY2001 agriculture appropriations law (P.L.
 106-387) contained a provision banning the use of official credit guarantees for food and medical sales to Iran and other countries on the U.S. terrorism list, except Cuba, although allowing for a presidential waiver to permit such credit guarantees.
-No U.S. Administration has authorized credit guarantees, to date. - In April 2000, the trade ban was further eased to allow U.S. importation of Iranian nuts, dried fruits, carpets, and caviar.
+No U.S. Administration has authorized credit guarantees, to date.

+• In April 2000, the trade ban was further eased to allow U.S. importation of Iranian nuts, dried fruits, carpets, and caviar.
 Financing was permitted for U.S. importers of these goods.
 The United States was the largest market for Iranian carpets before the 1979 revolution, but U.S. anti-dumping tariffs imposed on Iranian products in 1986 dampened of many Iranian products.
 The tariff on Iranian carpets is now about 3%-6%, and the duty on Iranian caviar is about 15%.
 In December 2004, U.S. sanctions were further modified to allow Americans to freely engage in ordinary publishing activities with entities in Iran (and Cuba and Sudan).
 As of mid-2007, the product most imported from Iran by U.S. importers is pomegranate juice concentrate.
-CISADA has not re-imposed the full import ban.